 On Christmas, enjoy Hallmark hospitality at the Community Christmas Dinner sponsored by the Newport Oregon Elks and the Newport Church of the Nazarene.
 The Nazarene Church provides vans guests needing transportation.

 Staying at The Newport Belle, the riverboat B&B, is like being in a Hallmark movie.
 The main salon area has games and a sparking fireplace.
 The hosts are straight out of a Hallmark Movie with their exceptional hospitality, and they create a cozy community atmosphere.
 They even join the guests at the daily happy hour.
 Take time also to enjoy the specially crafted cocktails!

 4. Hood River

-Climb aboard the “Train To Christmas Town” departing from Mt.
+Climb aboard the Mt.
+Hood Christmas Train that departs from Mt.
 Hood Depot in Hood River.
-From November 20 to December 26, trains depart four times daily.
-On the journey to the magical Christmas Town, guests will enjoy cocoa and cookies as they listen to the Train To Christmas Town story.
+From November 17 to December 23, trains depart several times daily.
+On the journey to the magical Christmas Town, guests enjoy cocoa and cookies as they listen to the Train To Christmas Town story.
 You are encouraged to wear your favorite pajamas, just like in the book.
 Do also wear closed-toed shoes and dress warmly as you board the train from outside.
 Santa and his elves board the train at Christmas Town and ride back with folks to the depot.
 Each child receives a small gift, and all folks join in the Christmas caroling.
-The train has accommodation for special needs.
-Check the link above for details.
-Santa and what could be more like a Hallmark Christmas movie than the Train to Christmas Town?
+The train has accommodations for special needs.
+What could be more like a Hallmark Christmas movie than a train to Christmas Town?